-AAMU CSD Program has appointed a faculty member, Esther Phillips-Ross, serving as Director of Clinical Services.
-It is her job to help plan students' practicum sequence, clarify practicum processes and requirements, and secure practicum placements and schedules.
-The Director of Clinical Services designates sites for all practicum students, although input from the practicum student is taken into consideration.
+Ms. Esther Phillips-Embden, serves as the Director of Clinical Services.
+She works in conjunction with the Program Coordinator.
+Dr. Diana Blakeney-Billings.
+Ms. Phillips-Embden's job is to help plan students' practicum sequence, clarify practicum processes and requirements, and secure practicum placements and schedules.
+The Director of Clinical Services designates sites for all practicum students, although input from the practicum student is considered.
 Practicum experiences begin onsite in the CSD Clinic for the first two semesters.
 After successful completion of the onsite rotation, students are typically approved for offsite placements.
 To be eligible for an externship, one must be an AAMU student actively enrolled in the Master's degree program in Communicative Sciences and Disorders, have completed a minimum of one semester or 20 of 50 hours of on-campus and/or second-site supervised graduate practicum.
 Decisions regarding approval of the externship placements will be made after educational contracts are completed and are in place and after the student has met requirements to enter designated sites.
-Students are not to contact externship sites prior to confirming placement with the Director of Clinical Services.
+Students are not to contact externship sites before confirming placement with the Director of Clinical Services.